Ground Turkey Teriyaki Bowls (Whole30, AIP)

 - Serve with cauliflower rice, white or brown rice, or lettuce wraps.
 This recipe is versatile.

 - This Asian inspired weeknight dinner is packed with flavor.

 - The veggies are masked in the homemade teriyaki sauce.
 This is great for picky eaters and kids!

 - Check out these Keto Turkey Burgers and these Whole30 Turkey Meatballs for other ideas.

 - As written, this is Whole30 approved, Paleo, Gluten Free, Dairy Free, Nut Free, Sugar Free, and AIP.

 Ground turkey is a light pink color when raw.
 It has a similar appearance and texture to ground beef.
 Unlike ground beef, ground turkey is notorious for being dry and boring.

 Season ground turkey or cook with a sauce to prevent blandness.
-In this case, the teriyaki sauce adds a ton of flavor to the ground turkey.
+In these ground turkey teriyaki bowls, the teriyaki sauce adds a ton of flavor to the ground turkey.

 To prevent dry ground turkey, cook until internal temperature reaches 165 degrees Fahrenheit.
 Use a meat thermometer to check doneness.
 Overcooking will yield dry meat.